 Dec.
-10: The Uganda Ministry of Health announces it has interrupted transmission of river blindness (onchocerciasis) in three more areas of the country as part of a Carter Center-assisted effort to eliminate the disease nationwide by 2020.
+10: The Uganda Ministry of Health has interrupted transmission of river blindness (onchocerciasis) in three more areas of the country as part of a Carter Center-assisted effort to eliminate the disease nationwide by 2020.

 Oct.
-24: At a critical juncture in Georgia's efforts to restructure community access to quality mental health services, former U.S. First Lady Rosalynn Carter and Frank Berry, the new commissioner of the Department of Behavioral Health and Developmental Disabilities, co-host a public town hall meeting at Georgia South Technical College in Americus, Ga., one of six regions where citizens offered input on recommendations being developed by The Carter Center for improving behavioral health services in local communities statewide.
+24: At a critical juncture in Georgia's efforts to restructure community access to quality mental health services, former U.S. First Lady Rosalynn Carter and Frank Berry, the new commissioner of the Department of Behavioral Health and Developmental Disabilities, co-host a public town hall meeting at South Georgia Technical College in Americus, Ga., one of six regions where citizens have offered input on recommendations being developed by The Carter Center for improving behavioral health services in local communities statewide.

 Aug.
 17: The Carter Center's project with the Liberia Ministry of Health and Social Welfare to build a sustainable mental health care system reaches an important milestone with 14 out of 15 counties in Liberia now having access to at least one locally trained and credentialed mental health clinician.
-Only three years prior, Liberia had one psychiatrist in the entire country.

 May 14: The Carter Center receives accreditation from Egypt's Supreme Presidential Election Commission to deploy an international delegation of some 80 witnesses, led by former U.S. President Jimmy Carter, to the May 23-24, 2012, presidential election.

 Feb.
 12: A small Carter Center study group observes the Venezuelan opposition's primary elections, with the candidates chosen representing the political opposition in the Oct.
-7 presidential elections and the December 2012 governor and mayoral elections.
+7 presidential election and the December 2012 governor and mayoral elections.

 Oct.
 11: The Carter Center observes Liberia's presidential and legislative elections, a critical test for the country's transition from war to democratic and constitutional governance.

 Aug.
-12: The Carter Center celebrates the graduation of Liberia's first class of locally trained mental health clinicians, who were awarded certificates as part of a joint project between the Liberian Ministry of Health and The Carter Center to build a sustainable mental health system in the post-conflict nation.
+12: The Carter Center celebrates the graduation of Liberia's first class of locally trained mental health clinicians, who are awarded certificates as part of a joint project between the Liberian Ministry of Health and The Carter Center to build a sustainable mental health system in the post-conflict nation.